You can make a difference – get involved and have your say

 Sports and cultural scholarships are awarded to students that have exceptional abilities so that they can develop their talents to their full potential.
 There is a formal application process that is open to all students.
 Fourteen scholarships of £300 are available and the awards are released subject to a successful report from the students Head of School.

 There are also six Elite Sporting Bursaries for top-performing athletes.
 To be eligible to apply for the award students will need to be performing at a regional or international level.
-Each award of £1,500 and will be paid in instalments over three terms.
+Each award of £1,500 and will be paid in installments over three terms.

-This trust was set up in in memory of Haulfryn Thomas and her husband Dr D A Thomas, who following a suggestion from the National Union of Miners set up a progressive GP practice in the Dulais Valley.
+This trust was set up in memory of Haulfryn Thomas and her husband Dr. D A Thomas, who following a suggestion from the National Union of Miners set up a progressive GP practice in the Dulais Valley.
 This practice was known as the Haulfryn Clinic.
 To be eligible for this £500 prize students have to:

 - Live in the Dulais and Neath Valleys – Crynant, Glynneath, Banwen, Seven Sisters, Pant -y Ffordd, Dyffryn Cellwen and Onllwyn